 During the year ended December 31, 2023, the Company entered into convertible note purchase agreements with the certain investors ("Convertible Note Purchase Agreements"), pursuant to which the Company agreed to issue US\$23,500 aggregate principal amount of unsecured convertible notes (the "Pre-IPO Notes") with maturity date being the date that is one year following the issue date, which can be extended by the investors for an additional six months.
 One of the investors of Pre-IPO Notes, a related party controlled by the Controlling Shareholder of the Company, agreed to subscribe a convertible note for a cash consideration of US\$9,500 and has not been issued as of December 31, 2023.
 As of December 31, 2023, the Pre-IPO Notes of US\$14,000 have been issued.
 The Pre-IPO Notes bear a simple interest rate of 8% per annum.
-Pursuant to the terms of the Convertible Note Purchase Agreements, if the consummation of the Merger Transaction occurs prior to the maturity date, all of the then outstanding principal amount and any accrued but unpaid interest (as applicable) of the Pre-IPO Notes will be automatically converted into fully paid and non-assessable ordinary shares of the Company upon consummation of the Merger Transaction at a conversion price equal to the lesser of (A) US\$10.00, and (B) the lowest per share price at which any of the Company's ordinary shares are issued in connection with PIPE investments, if any.
+Pursuant to the terms of the Convertible Note Purchase Agreements, if the consummation of the Merger Transaction occurs prior to the maturity date, all of the then outstanding principal amount and any paid and non-assessable ordinary shares of the Company upon consummation of the Merger Transaction at a conversion price equal to the lesser of (A) US\$10.00, and (B) the lowest per share price at which any of the Company's ordinary shares are issued in connection with PIPE investments, if any.